-5.2.2 Benzodiazepines
+Benzodiazepines

 Benzodiazepines belong to a broad classification of CNS-depressant drugs known as sedatives/ hypnotics.
-They are prescribed as anxiolytics, sleeping agents, anticonvulsants, muscle relaxers, and also widely used for pre-anaesthetic medication and to supplement, induce, and maintain anaesthesia.
+They are prescribed as anxiolytics, sleeping agents, anticonvulsants, muscle relaxers, and widely used for pre-anaesthetic medication and to supplement, induce, and maintain anaesthesia.
 Although widely prescribed, benzodiazepines are also abused.
 Chronic benzodiazepine use can cause physical dependence, with withdrawal symptoms of insomnia, agitation, irritability, muscle tension, and, in more severe cases, hallucinations, psychosis, and seizures.

-5.2.3 Cannabis
+Cannabis

 Marijuana and hashish come from the hemp plant Cannabis sativa, which grows throughout the world.
 These drugs contain at least 61 cannabinoids (a class of chemicals unique to the cannabis plant), of which ∆9 -tetrahydrocannabinol (THC) is the primary psychoactive compound.
 THC acts as a mild sedative-hypnotic that may produce euphoria, heightened sensations, and, in higher doses, even hallucinations.
 THC is highly fat soluble and therefore readily stored in fatty tissues, where it may remain in the body for several days or even weeks.
-It is rapidly transformed by liver enzymes to over 24 metabolites, the primary one being 11-nor-∆9 -tetrahydrocannabinol-9-carboxylic acid.
+It is rapidly transformed by liver enzymes to over 24 metabolites, the primary one being 11-nor-∆9 -tetrahydrocannabinol-9-carboxylic acid, or THC Acid.
+This is an inactive metabolite.
 Approximately 70% of a THC dose is excreted in faeces and urine within 72 hours of administration.
 The concentrations of THC metabolites in urine are influenced by several factors: the frequency of prior use, the timing of urine specimen collection in relation to the last exposure to THC, and the rate of release of stored cannabinoids from fatty tissues.
-Heavy chronic THC users who stop taking the drug may show positive urine tests for a month or longer.
+Heavy chronic THC users who stop using the drug may test positive for a month or more.

-5.2.4 Cocaine
+Cocaine